NeuroTechX/ntx_slack_archive/neurotechedu.md

  >Regarding the contributors MD, is there any template we can follow?
 The page seems a bit random at the moment :slightly_smiling_face: Maybe putting a table with name, role, contribution and Slack name?

+6/13/2017 12:23 AM

+ **sydneyneurotechx** :

+ >There is a format.
+Essentially you state what role you had(In your case you were a mentor), what modules you contributed to and your social media info